momohou21/hackathon-openbook/_posts/2021-10-29-event-planning.md

     - Cons - You need a platform like gitcoin and hackerlink to hold this vote.

-## 4.Further Improve Your Hacking Experience
+## 4. Further Improve Your Hacking Experience

 Every hackathon owners would have tons of advices and tips for you to further improve the hacking experience.
 Some of them are listed as below and you are more than welcomed to add more!!